Mimosa pudica: Taxonomy

-The species is known by numerous common names including sensitive plant, humble plant, shameplant, and touch-me-not.
+The species is known by numerous common names including sensitive plant, action plant, humble plant, shameplant, and touch-me-not.

 Description

 The stem is erect in young plants but becomes creeping or trailing with age.
 It can hang very low and become floppy.
 The stem is slender, branching, and sparsely to densely prickly, growing to a length of 1.5 m.
-The erect height of M. pudica usually reaches around ~30cm (~1ft).
+The erect height of M. pudica usually reaches around ~30 cm (~1 ft).

 The leaves are bipinnately compound, with one or two pinnae pairs, and 10–26 leaflets per pinna.
 The petioles are also prickly.
 Pedunculate (stalked) pale pink or purple flower heads arise from the leaf axils in mid-summer with more and more flowers as the plant gets older.
 A single flower survives for less than a day, and usually dies completely by the next day.
 Flowers of M. pudica are very brittle and soft.
 The globose to ovoid heads are 8–10 mm in diameter (excluding the stamens).
 On close examination, it is seen that the floret petals are red in their upper part and the filaments are pink to lavender.
 Pollens are circular with approximately 8 microns in diameter.